smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 Learn how to write smart contracts that consume random numbers: [Get a Random Number](/docs/get-a-random-number/).

-# Supported networks
+## Supported networks

-Chainlink VRF v2 is currently available on Ethereum Mainnet and the Rinkeby testnet.
+Chainlink VRF v2 is currently available on the following networks:

+- Ethereum Mainnet
+- Rinkeby Testnet
+- Polygon (Matic)
+- Polygon Mumbai Testnet
+- Binance Smart Chain
+- Binance Smart Chain Testnet

+See the [Deployments](/docs/vrf-deployments) page for a complete list of coordinator addresses and gas limits.

-# On-chain Verification of Randomness
+## On-chain Verification of Randomness

 Chainlink VRF enables smart contracts to access randomness without compromising on security or usability.
 With every new request for randomness, Chainlink VRF generates a random number and cryptographic proof of how that number was determined.
 The proof is published and verified on-chain before it can be used by any consuming applications.
 This process ensures that results cannot be tampered with nor manipulated by any single entity, including oracle operators, miners, users and even smart contract developers.

-Read more about Chainlink VRF in [our announcement post](https://blog.chain.link/chainlink-vrf-on-chain-verifiable-randomness/).
+Read more about Chainlink VRF in [our announcement post](https://blog.chain.link/chainlink-vrf-on-chain-verifiable-randomness/). <!--TODO: Update for the v2 announcement. -->